AKEric/skinner/README.md

 # C:\Program Files\Autodesk\Maya2022\Python37\lib\site-packages\scipy\__init__.py
 ```
 # Integrating Into Your Pipeline
 All code lives in a ```/skinner``` Python package.
-If you don't use git to manage code, you can easily install via the provided zip:
+If you don't use git to manage code, you can easily download/extract via the provided zip:
 * Download a zip of this repro via the green Code button -> Download zip.
 * Open the zip, and extract the ```/skinner``` subdir to a location on your Maya-Python ```sys.path```.
 * It is now available for import & usage in Maya.